What Our Young People Think About Church.

 Below are the questions I asked the young people.
 I have also included a short explanation of why I asked the question.

-It is important to note that in this online survey, the participants were not required to enter their name or contact information.
+It is important to note that in this online survey, the participants were not required to enter their names or contact information.

-We also did not require participants to indicate what ethnicity they are or what church they belonged to.
-We did, however, create two separate surveys for two local churches in the Inland Empire with the same exact questions.
+We also did not require participants to indicate what ethnicity they were or what church they belonged to.
+However, we created two separate surveys for two local churches in the Inland Empire with the same exact questions.

 How The Survey Was Administered